thoth-station/slo-reporter/README.md

 # Thoth Service Level Objective (SLO) reporter

-This is Thoth SLO Reporter to share its achievements and behaviour with the outside world.
+This is Thoth SLO Reporter to share Thoth achievements and behaviour with the outside world.

 ## Service Level Indicators